Helen-Ann Hartley: Ordained ministry

-Episcopal ministry
+Consecrated ministry

-In September 2013, Hartley was elected to become the seventh Bishop of Waikato.
+In September 2013, at the age of 40, Hartley was elected to become the seventh Bishop of Waikato in the Anglican Church in Aotearoa, New Zealand and Polynesia.
 She was consecrated on 22 February 2014, by Philip Richardson, Archbishop of New Zealand (with co-primates Brown Turei, Te Pīhopa o Aotearoa, and Winston Halapua, Bishop of Polynesia, and other bishops) at St Peter's Cathedral, Hamilton (i.e. Waikato's cathedral).
 She was the first woman who had trained and served as a priest in the Church of England to become a bishop: at the time of her election, women couldn't be consecrated to the episcopate of the Church of England.
 The Diocese of Waikato and Taranaki is unique within the Anglican Communion as it is led by co-diocesan bishops: Hartley and Philip Richardson, as Bishop of Taranaki, had joint oversight of the whole diocese.

 On 9 November 2017, it was announced that Hartley was to become the Bishop of Ripon, an area bishop in the Church of England Diocese of Leeds.
 She was duly invested (i.e. legally took the See of Ripon) and installed at Ripon Cathedral on 4 February 2018.
-From then until 2020, she was the youngest bishop in the Church of England; being aged 44 when she took up the appointment.
+She was the youngest bishop in the Church of England.

 In October 2022, it was announced that Hartley would take up the post of Bishop of Newcastle in early 2023, succeeding Christine Hardman, who retired in November 2021.
 On 28 November 2022, she was elected by the College of Canons of Newcastle Cathedral.
 The confirmation of her election — by which she legally took up the See of Newcastle — took place on 3 February 2023 at York Minster.
+On 22 April 2023, the service of inauguration was held at Newcastle Cathedral.
+She became the youngest Diocesean bishop in the Church of England.

+On 21 September 2023, Hartley was admitted to the House of Lords as a Lord Spiritual.
+She was introduced to the House on 26 October 2023, and made her maiden speech on 14 November 2023 during a debate of the King's Speech.